We’ll be their knight in shining armor.

 Why should you send your student to the Mount?
 We know the decision is difficult, but here are some of the many reasons we think the Mount is the right choice for your whole family.

 - We involve families as much as we can.
-Yes, FERPA limits what we can and can’t share with the parents of our students, but our Facebook group for current families, newsletter, and Office of Parent Engagement work hard to make you feel like a member of the Mount community too.
+Yes, FERPA limits what we can and can’t share with the parents of our students, but through our Facebook group for current families, newsletter, and the Parent Engagement site, we work hard to make you feel like a member of the Mount community too.

 - We work hard to support our students.
 From free counseling and disability services to academic support like a personal academic coach and librarian, we’re here to ensure that your student has the tools to succeed.
 Outside of class, our Campus Ministry, Athletics, Student Activities, and other offices help to mold your students into confident adults and leaders.

 - We form community-minded, successful students.
 The numbers speak for themselves here: 94% of the Class of 2022 was employed six months after graduation.
 With our focus on serving others, we constantly see our graduates working successfully to change the world, thanks to the foundation you set for them and the values we uphold.